Henje/RestServer/README.md

 RestServer
 ==========

 Very simple implementation of a REST framework.
-I created this because I just wanted HTTP server without any XML configuration.
+I created this because I just wanted a HTTP server without any XML configuration.

 Usage
 =====